ARG-ENU/web/content/page/admin/studentprojects.md

 ### Dataset Construction & Analysis

 Much AI work is dependent upon data and argumentation research is no exception.
 Collecting high-quality research datasets is difficult and time consuming and involves the development of experimental procedures, construction of tools to aid the process, and analysis of the data gathered.
-Projectes in this theme will generally involve the design and construction of a web site that engages, and perhaps argues, with people with the aim of eliciting arguments and opinions that can be stored in our database of arguments, the [ArgDB](/page/project/argdb)
+Projects in this theme will generally involve the design and construction of a web site that engages, and perhaps argues, with people with the aim of eliciting arguments and opinions that can be stored in our database of arguments, the [ArgDB](/page/project/argdb)